-Why the tagline A Creative Disciple?
-Because calling myself a creative disciple scared me a little (and because Crafty Christian wasn’t quite what I was going for.)
-So I got on with the business of exploring what it means to be a disciple, at the same time giving myself permission to express whatever I discovered in ways that felt creative to me.
+Why Creative Disciple?
+Well, Crafty Christian wasn’t quite what I was going for.
+I explore what it means to be a disciple, at the same time giving myself permission to express those discoveries in creative ways.

 Not that I have already obtained this or have already reached the goal, but I press on to make it my own, because Christ Jesus has made me his own.

 Short of owning a BeDazzler, I love all the tools of being crafty.
 Tubes of acrylic paint with names like cadmium yellow and titanium white, beautifully textured paper, scissors that pink and scallop, embroidery floss in a rainbow of colors, and the yarn.
 Oh, the yarn!

-I’ve always loved creating things with my hands.
+I’ve always loved creating things.
 I was the kid who wanted a potholder loom for Christmas or a jewelry making kit for my birthday.
 The year I got a woodburning pen, the smell of charred wood was in the air for months.
 Once I started babysitting, I could afford to support my own Michael’s habit.
-I’d buy an artist’s notepad and a tin of charcoal and go to some picturesque area and sketch away.
-I made collages out of photos and phrases torn from magazines & catalogs and I painted cards to give as gifts.
+An artist’s notepad and a tin of charcoal sent me to a picturesque area to sketch away.
+I made collages out of photos and phrases torn from magazines and I painted cards to give as gifts.

 It took me no time at all to become completely frustrated with my lack of artistic ability.
 I’d watch someone mindlessly doodle while talking on the phone and end up with a frame-worthy piece of art.
 Or I’d see someone pick up a paintbrush and watch in awe as an entire world came to life on the canvas while I was still cranking out things that looked like they belonged dutifully tacked to the fridge with a magnet.